PapenfussLab/gridss/VIRUSBreakend_Readme.md

 The index is around 54GB in size.
 Be aware that the kraken2 build process requires around 150GB of intermediate disk space to download from NCBI and build the index.

+*WARNING:* downloading from NCBI fails regularly.
+It is likely you will have to manually rerun each failing step in `virusbreakend-build` to get a functioning database.

 `virusbreakend-build` requires:

 * An internet connection